ToxicOverload/computercraft-miner/README.md

 1. Ensure that the values in `data/settings` and `data/data` are correct.
 This includes:
     1. Changing `coords` and `heading` in `data/data`
     1. Changing the settings in `data/settings` to the desired settings
+    1. Changing `message_frequency` in `data/settings` if this is not the only robot or if channel 101 is being used for something else, change the
 1. Restart the robot

 ## Notes